regoclint/prac/Notes.md

     - Images stored as File vs BLOB
         - Files are cheaper, faster, dont need updates.
 Can use CDN
     - Images stored in DFS(Distributed File system) based on user id
-    - DB storing user id and file url(CDN ???)
+    - DB storing user id and file3 url(CDN ???)
     - token used for authorizing each call instead of sessions as this is not web

 - Recommend matches